top of page

 Mary served as weekend anchor at PIX11 News for 14 years, from 1995 to 2009, playing a large role in coverage of the deaths of Princess Diana and John F. Kennedy Junior, among other breaking stories.

 In 2009, she began extensive reporting on the opioid crisis, when teenagers were fatally overdosing on heroin, after becoming addicted to painkillers.
-Mary did four, Emmy-winning specials on opioids, including "Heroin, A to Z," a six-part series that aired in 2014.
+Mary did five, Emmy-winning specials on opioids, including "Heroin, A to Z," a six-part series that aired in 2014.
 The Drug Enforcement Administration has honored Mary for her efforts to educate the public about opioids, especially deadly fentanyl.

 Mary traveled town to town during Super Storm Sandy in 2012 and covered the election of Pope Francis in Vatican City in 2013.
 Her crime reporting has taken her to St. Vincent and the Grenadines in the Caribbean, Texas, Georgia and the Blue Ridge Mountains in Virginia.
 Her reporting on the 2018 gang murder of Bronx teen Lesandro “Junior” Guzman-Feliz caused people to write Mary from as far away as Amsterdam, South Africa, and Australia.